We need a fundamental rethink of legal protections for pregnant women and new mothers at work.

 Our health and safety laws, for example, are so weak that employers are not required to actually talk to their pregnant employee when assessing workplace risk.
 Many pregnant women leaving their jobs because of health and safety concerns, meaning this is fertile ground for further work.

 Another area ripe for attention is redundancy protection.
 With increased protections operating during maternity leave, employers regularly move redundancies forward into pregnancy or delay them until the woman returns to work.

 This forces pregnant women into anxiety-provoking selection processes in late pregnancy and shock redundancies on return to work.

 The Women and Equalities Select Committee recommended that the UK adopt the German model of redundancy protection, in which pregnant women and new mothers can be made redundant only in specified circumstances.
 This is the approach that Maternity Action is pursuing in its new campaign in this area.

 Despite receiving the worrying findings of a major EHRC research project into maternity discrimination in 2016, government action has been slow to materialise.
 The only response to health and safety concerns has been a minor revision to Health and Safety Executive guidance.
 The review of redundancy protections for new mothers, first promised in January 2017, has not taken place and officials are unable to provide any timeframes.

 The UK is currently running second last amongst the larger European economies for female pay inequality, and fifth worst overall.
 There is not much further to fall in the European league tables.
 Unless there’s action soon, the government’s dismal pace of action on maternity discrimination means we’re heading towards last place.

 Rosalind Bragg is Director of Maternity ActionLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.